2015: And now water?

 The UN declared water as a human right, others defined it as a public good – or an aspect of a public good, namely a joint product or a club good.
 Sometimes it is seen as an economic good.
 But what does this mean?

-Most of the debate on privatisation, also in The Broker, refers back to the interventions of the World Bank and the International Monetary Fund to privatise water resources in developing countries.
+Most of the debate on privatisation, also in The Broker, refers back to the interventions of the World Bank and the International Monetary Fund to privatise water resources in developing countries.6 The thinking behind this strategy was that developing countries would benefit from the privatisation of water services for several reasons: it would encourage the market to become more efficient, promote entrepreneurship, lead to higher quality products and therefore result in economic growth.

 Before then, the World Bank’s development assistance had been targeted at governments, providing financial aid through state-led programmes.
-But state-owned water services suffered from high costs and poor performance and were difficult to expand to other areas.
+But state-owned water services suffered from high costs and poor performance and were difficult to expand to other areas.7 A competitive and consumer- driven market would foster a decentralised water supply providing higher quality and better service- coverage.

 Outsourcing water services to private companies has become widely acceptable.
 Currently, ten major corporate actors deliver water and wastewater services for profit to almost 300 million customers in over 100 countries.
 These services are expanding exponentially to every corner of the globe; a decade ago, they serviced around 51 million people in just 12 countries (Barlow & Clarke, 2004).